 You also get protection for new mobile devices that you purchase with your card, or any phone whose subscription is paid making automatic transfers with your card.
 This protection includes theft and damage and lists for up to 2 years.

-The Platinum Mastercard is the third travel/rewards card to make an appearance on our National Bank credit cards review (and we promise it’s the last travel/rewards card on the personal cards list!).
+The Platinum Mastercard is the second travel/rewards card to make an appearance on our National Bank credit cards review (and we promise it’s the last travel/rewards card on the personal cards list!).
 Here’s a look at the Platinum Mastercard from NBC:

 In addition to these rates, you also get the National Bank’s travel insurance, which covers many frequently experienced travel problems such as trip interruption or cancellation, flight delays or baggage issues.
 And you’ll get one point per purchase made with your card on all purchases.

-There’s also a concierge service with tons of travel assistance features that’s accessible 24/7.
 And you can get an extended warranty and purchase protection insurance on items you buy with your card, which protects items in the event of damage or theft.

-And this card also comes with mobile device insurance of $1000 for up to 2 years after the purchase date.
+And this card also comes with mobile device insurance of $1,000 for up to 2 years after the purchase date.

-This is the second travel/rewards card to appear on our National Bank credit cards review, but you’ll see that it’s different from the World Elite card.
+This is the third travel/rewards card to appear on our National Bank credit cards review, but you’ll see that it’s different from the World Elite card.
 Here’s a rundown of the World Mastercard by NBC:

-Some of the other perks we found while researching the World Mastercard included earning 2 points for all purchases you make with the card with no restrictions, and reassuring protection through comprehensive insurance coverage.
+Some of the other perks we found while researching the World Mastercard included earning up to 2 points for all purchases you make with the card with no restrictions, and reassuring protection through comprehensive insurance coverage.
 Travel with peace of mind.

 You can trade your reward points in without restrictions to get things like gift cards, travel rebates and branded articles.
 One of the best features is the travel protection insurance.